C09 Epiphany

 PRAYER OF APPROACH

-Most wonderful God, as wise men followed the star of their most sacred hopes, you led them to the place where your Son was revealed.
+Most wonderful God, as wise men followed the star of their most sacred hopes, you led them to where your Son was revealed.
 Guide us we pray, beyond all that is trendy or cheap, and even beyond those things that are virtues, to your unique disclosure in Christ.
 Humbled there in awe and delight, may we recommit ourselves to that holy worship which recognises no boundary between sacred and secular, west and east, or male and female.
-Let us worship you with the complete fabric of each day, with our work as with our prayer.
 Through Christ our Messiah.

 Amen!